TeddyTheKing/css_basic_exercises/README.md

-Training using CSS together with HTML with TOP exercises.
+Training CSS together with HTML using TOP exercises.